A woman frustrated holding a book on her head

 Both ADHD and autism can significantly impact daily living, including various aspects such as education, work, relationships, and day-to-day activities.
 Undiagnosed or poorly managed ADHD and autism can lead to a range of risks and negative outcomes.
 Some of these challenges include:

-It's important for individuals with ADHD and autism to seek appropriate support, accommodations, and strategies to manage these challenges and enhance their overall quality of life.
+Individuals with ADHD and autism need to seek appropriate support, accommodations, and strategies to manage these challenges and enhance their overall quality of life.

 Adaptive Behaviors Study